pkbhowmick/git-practice/README.md

-# git-practise
+# git-practice

-- This repo is used for practising git
+- This repo is used for practicing git